Abson-dev/sdmApp/README.md

 The *sdmApp* sticker was made through *R* art kindly shared by this [link](https://art.djnavarro.net/) and released under a [CC-BY-SA 4.0](https://www.donneesquebec.ca/licence/) license.

+## Guidelines for contributing

+I welcome contributions and suggestions for improving this package.
+Please do not hesitate to submit any issues you may encounter.